top of page

 . . . and I’m so happy you stopped in.

-I’m an energy healer and spiritual coach, and my business is virtual, so I'm able to travel while I work.
+I’m an energy healer and spiritual coach, and my business is online, so I'm able to travel while I work.

-Written with your entertainment in mind, my content is often inspired by history and current events from a more galactic perspective.
+Written with your entertainment in mind, my content is often inspired by personal growth, history, and current events from a more galactic perspective.

-I'm also an advocate for spiritual development (obviously!
-I'm an energy healer, lol 🥰) and as far as lineages go, I tend draw my information from the realms of spiritual embodiment, Christ Consciousness, organic ascension, the lineage of the rose, the Cathars in France, the Qeros in Peru, Sri Aurobindo, Barbara Brennan, Rudolph Steiner, and the idea of planetary ascension from 3D to 5D.
+I'm also an advocate for spiritual development, and as far as lineages go, I tend draw my information from the realms of spiritual embodiment, Christ Consciousness, organic ascension, the lineage of the rose, the Cathars in France, the Qeros in Peru, Sri Aurobindo, Barbara Brennan, Rudolph Steiner, and the idea of planetary ascension from 3D to 5D.

 WHAT DOES SPIRITUAL HEALING MEAN TO ME?